 English 095, the second course in our developmental English sequence, continues to build on skills of fluency, comprehension, and interpretation, with an increasing emphasis on analysis.
 English 095 seeks to help students go beyond personal narrative to engage with more complex academic discourse through intensive reading and writing of critical and creative texts.
 Reading materials may include editorials, essays, memoirs, novels, and short stories.
 In addition, students are introduced to rudimentary research skills of evaluating, integrating, and citing sources.
 Credits attempted in this course do not count towards the total credits required for graduation.

-Note: Students must pass ENG 095 with a grade of C- or better or earn appropriate scores on the English Placement Tests to register for ENG 101.
+Note: Students must pass ENG 095 with a grade of C- or better in order to register for ENG 101.